pedroSG94/RootEncoder-iOS/README.md

 # RootEncoder iOS

-RootEncoder (rtmp-rtsp-stream-client-swift) is a stream encoder to push video/audio to media servers using protocols RTMP, RTSP and SRT with all code written in Swift
+RootEncoder iOS (rtmp-rtsp-stream-client-swift) is a stream encoder to push video/audio to media servers using protocols RTMP, RTSP and SRT with all code written in Swift

 For now the min iOS version required is iOS14 but I have plan to downgrade it a bit.